jmtalarn/elm-personal-site/content/posts/2017-08-11-build-publish-ionic-app-cordova-plugins.md

   Choose the Android app option

 </div>
-You have to access your <a href="https://console.firebase.google.com" target="_blank" rel="noopener">Firebase Console Dashboard</a>, and once inside the project, you can add another application.
+You have to access your [Firebase Console Dashboard](https://console.firebase.google.com), and once inside the project, you can add another application.
 In this case you should specify the Android option.

 </div>
 <img class="size-full" src="../images/Firebase-21-19-47.png" alt="" />